-While conventional treatments for substance abuse are centered around deterring or restraining contact with triggers that cause emotional distress or inflict cravings, about half of those struggling with addiction end up using again within a year of leaving treatment.
-Though traditional methods can be effective, recent studies show that holistic rehab therapies like “mindfulness” can also be useful in deterring substance abuse relapses.
+While conventional treatment for substance abuse centers on deterring or restraining contact with triggers that cause emotional distress or inflict cravings, about half of those struggling with addiction end up using again within a year of leaving treatment.
+Though traditional methods can be effective, recent studies show that holistic rehab therapies like mindfulness can also be useful in deterring substance abuse relapse.

 How Does Mindfulness Help with Addiction?

-A recently published study in JAMA Psychiatry sought to determine how effective the Mindfulness-Based Relapse Prevention programs are when compared to conventional approaches of deterring release as well as a traditional 12-step program.
+A recently published study in JAMA Psychiatry sought to determine how effective mindfulness-based relapse prevention programs are when compared to conventional approaches of deterring relapse, including traditional 12-step programs.
 After a year of research, results indicated the mindfulness was more effective than the other two in decreasing the use of alcohol and drugs.

-More research is required in order to discover why mindfulness may be more helpful than other approaches in preventing substance abuse relapses.
-However, many believe the power of this holistic treatment lies within its ability to transcend throughout the lifetime of a person as a technique, with the capacity to be adopted in many areas of an individual’s life.
+Addiction experts still need to do more research to fully understand why mindfulness may be more helpful than other approaches in preventing substance abuse relapses.
+However, many believe the power of this holistic treatment lies within its ability to transcend throughout the lifetime of a person as a technique that can apply to, and benefit, many areas of life.